 Figure B.19 shows how the parts of the PowerSubsystem block, as defined in the diagram above, are used.
 It shows "connectors" between parts, "clientServerPorts", "flowPorts", "atomicFlowPorts", and "itemFlows".
 The dashed borders on FrontWheel and BrakePedal denote the "use-not-composition" relationship depicted elsewhere in Figure B.16 and Figure B.18.
+The dashed borders on Fuel denote a store, which keeps track of the amount and mass of fuel in the FuelTankAssy.
+This is also depicted in Figure B 18.

-Figure B.19 - Internal Structure of the Power Sybsystem (Internal Block Diagram)
+Figure B.19 - Internal Structure of the Power Subsystem (Internal Block Diagram)